MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/guidelines-for-apps-linked-to-saas-offer.md

 * Offer metadata should match across the Teams manifest, the Teams app listing in AppSource, and the SaaS offer in AppSource.

 * Teams app and SaaS offer must be from same publisher or developer.
-The SaaS offer referenced in the App manifest should belong to the same publisher as the Teams app being submitted to the commercial marketplace.
+The SaaS offer referenced in the App manifest must belong to the same publisher as the Teams app is submitted to the commercial marketplace.

-* As your submitted offer is a Teams app linked to SaaS offer, you must select **Additional purchases** as **Yes, my product requires purchase of a service or offers additional in-app purchases​** in Partner Center product setup section of your offer listing.
+* As your submitted offer is a Teams app linked to SaaS offer, you must select **Additional purchases** as **Yes, my product requires purchase of a service or offers additional in-app purchases​** in Partner Center product set-up section of your offer listing.
 Following image describes the discussed condition:

    ![Offer metadata](~/assets/images/store-detail-page/offer-metadata.png)